 A familiar political face in Nigeria is gubernatocrat Chris Ngige.
-He is now a minister in government of President Muhammadu Buhari.
-Ngige is the man credited with bringing ghoulish acts to the mainstream by taking an oath naked before a juju shrine promising total compliance in order to satisfy his kingmakers / patrons that he will do their bidding when he gets into power with their backing.
-This is the genesis of the infamous “Okija Shrine” saga.
+He is now a minister in the government of President Muhammadu Buhari.
+Ngige is the man credited with bringing ghoulish acts to the mainstream by taking an oath naked before a juju shrine promising total compliance to satisfy his kingmakers/patrons that he will do their bidding when he gets into power with their backing.
+It is the genesis of the infamous “Okija Shrine” saga.

-However, when Chris Ngige became governor of Anambra State, he did quickly defy the wishes of Chris Uba, his political patron and election backer, who wanted him to hand over the full contents of the State’s treasury.
+However, when Chris Ngige became governor of Anambra State, he did quickly defy the wishes of Chris Uba, his political patron and election backer that wanted him to hand over the full contents of the State’s treasury.
 Ngige’s refusal did not make the juju kill him; he is alive and prospering politically today.
-Investigators from the New Scotland Yard even found conclusive scientific evidence that the dead “victims” of the Okija juju were all poisoned with an identical substance and not killed by some ghoulish angel of death.
+Investigators from the New Scotland Yard even found conclusive scientific evidence that the dead “victims” of the Okija juju were all poisoned with an identical substance and not killed by some ghoulish “Angel of Death.”

 If juju worked why did Chris Uba have Ngige kidnapped by the police and do everything within the constitution to get him thrown out of office?
 The juju as an “enforcer of compliance” turned out to be an abysmal failure.
-As the psychic sceptics James Randi and the late Basava Premanand have tried emphatically to tell mankind, superstition has been fooling people in vast numbers and at a huge cost for centuries and millennia.
+As the psychic sceptics, James Randi and the late Basava Premanand, have tried emphatically to tell mankind, superstition has been fooling people in vast numbers and at an enormous cost for centuries and millennia.
 All claims of psychic powers claimed by marabouts, pastors, gurus, mentalists or jujuists are false.

 Chris Ngige should be a great example of how baseless and useless the awe-inspiring myths of juju and similar phenomena are in politics and all others spheres of human life.